MJshah001/Flight-Price-Prediction/README.md

        - Provide your repositry URL or my public url `https://github.com/MJshah001/Flight-Price-Prediction`.
        - Provide `Main file path` as `streamlit-app.py`.
        - click `Deploy`.
+7. Docker Deployment
+      1. **Build the Docker image locally:**
+    ```bash
+    docker build -t flight-price-prediction-app .
+    ```
+      2. **Push the Docker image to Docker Hub:**
+    ```bash
+    docker push mjshah001/flight-price-prediction-app
+    ```
+      3. **Pull and run the Docker image:**
+    ```bash
+    docker pull mjshah001/flight-price-prediction-app
+    docker run -p 5000:5000 mjshah001/flight-price-prediction-app
+    ```

+## Installation via Docker

+To simplify the installation process and run the Flight Price Prediction application using Docker, follow these steps:

+1. **Ensure Docker is Installed:**
+   - If Docker is not installed, download and install it from the [official Docker website](https://www.docker.com/get-started).

+2. **Pull the Docker Image:**
+   - To obtain the pre-built Docker image for the Flight Price Prediction application, use the following command:
+     ```bash
+     docker pull mjshah001/flight-price-prediction-app
+     ```

+3. **Run the Docker Container:**
+   - Start a new container from the pulled Docker image and map the container's port to your local machine's port.
+This allows you to access the application from your browser:
+     ```bash
+     docker run -p 5000:5000 mjshah001/flight-price-prediction-app
+     ```
+   - Here, `5000:5000` maps port 5000 on your local machine to port 5000 on the Docker container.
+Adjust the ports if necessary.

+4. **Access the Application:**
+   - Open your web browser and navigate to `http://localhost:5000` to access the Flask API and web interface.
+   - For the Streamlit app, if you have deployed it separately, use the provided Streamlit app URL.

+5. **Stop the Docker Container:**
+   - To stop the running container, find the container ID using:
+     ```bash
+     docker ps
+     ```
+   - Then stop the container with:
+     ```bash
+     docker stop <container_id>
+     ```
+   - Replace `<container_id>` with the actual ID of the running container.

+By using Docker, you can easily run the Flight Price Prediction application in a consistent environment without worrying about dependencies and configurations.

 ## Flight Price Prediction API